aaryanmakwana/RAYLIB_C-gravity-simulator/WARP.md

 - `G`: Gravitational constant (1)
 - `dt`: Time step (0.0166666, approximately 1/60 for 60 FPS)

+#### Utility Functions
+- **`RandBetween(int a, int b)`**: Generates random double between a and b

 ### Known Issues
-- `Gravitate()` function is empty - gravity simulation not implemented
-- `GravitateOld()` exists but has bugs and is unused (incorrect force calculations, hardcoded array size)
+- `GravitateOld()` exists but has bugs and is unused (incorrect force calculations, hardcoded array size, boundary collision handling)
-- Invalid C syntax on lines 48-49 of `mylib.h`: `public` keyword and misplaced variable declarations
+- Current `Gravitate()` implementation calculates forces separately for X and Y axes, which may not accurately represent 2D vector physics
+- No boundary collision detection in current implementation
+- Memory management: No cleanup/free of particle linked list

 ### Development Notes
 - All simulation code is in header files (no separate .c files for library)